aws-samples/sample-amazon-nova-reasoning-eval/README.md

 ## Conclusion

-This evaluation demonstrates that **Amazon Nova Lite 2.0** represents a significant advancement in reasoning capabilities, achieving the highest scores across all evaluation dimensions with exceptional consistency (94.45/100 consistency score, CV: 5.55%).
+This evaluation demonstrates that **Amazon Nova 2 Lite** represents a significant advancement in reasoning capabilities, achieving the highest scores across all evaluation dimensions with exceptional consistency (94.45/100 consistency score, CV: 5.55%).
 The combination of high quality (9.42/10, 95% CI: [9.28, 9.57]) and low variability makes it the most reliable choice for production deployments.

 The rigorous statistical methodology, following "Adding Error Bars to Evals" (Miller, 2024, Anthropic), provides quantified uncertainty through standard errors, confidence intervals, and paired differences analysis.
-The non-overlapping confidence intervals between Nova Lite 2.0 and all other models confirm statistically significant performance superiority, not just numerical differences.
+The non-overlapping confidence intervals between Nova 2 Lite and all other models confirm statistically significant performance superiority, not just numerical differences.

 The LLM-as-a-Judge methodology provides reliable, comprehensive assessment that traditional metrics cannot match, offering insights into model performance that directly correlate with real-world utility.
 The addition of CV-based consistency scoring (0-100 scale), power analysis, and diagnostic tools ensures that model selection considers both average performance and reliability—critical factors for production AI systems.

-**Recommendation**: For customer support and similar reasoning-intensive applications, Nova Lite 2.0 offers the best balance of quality, consistency, and cost-effectiveness among the Nova model family.
+**Recommendation**: For customer support and similar reasoning-intensive applications, Nova 2 Lite offers the best balance of quality, consistency, and cost-effectiveness among the Nova model family.
 Its narrow confidence intervals (±0.15 margin of error) and high consistency score (94.45/100) provide confidence in reliable production performance.

 **Statistical Note**: All results include 95% confidence intervals and consistency metrics.
 The ± values in dimension scores represent the margin of error (half the width of the 95% CI), enabling transparent assessment of estimate precision and statistical significance.